 Amoena: What do you think makes a good fitter?

-Amoena: It sounds like your time is pretty well spent just taking care of your business.
-When you aren’t working, what do you like to do?
+Amoena: When you aren’t working, what do you like to do?

 Susan: For sure, tennis is a passion of mine.
 I also find it very relaxing to just float in the water, so since I have a pool I get to gaze at the water and birds and just let it all go.
 I also enjoy yoga since it provides physical and mental release.

 Amoena: If there was no breast cancer and you weren’t a fitter, what would you want to be?

 Susan: I’d still be doing what I’m doing.
 But I would just make the full turn to regular lingerie.
 And because I always have loved fashion, I might get more into clothing.

 Susan: Palatka is a hub in rural Florida just about an hour from Daytona, Jacksonville and Gainesville.
 Everybody goes through Palatka to get someplace else, but back in the 1800s it was a very popular destination.
 Things changed with the advent of other forms of travel, but the character of Palatka remains intact.
 I’m proud to call it home!